gjerdrun/kingshot_guide/docs/events/halls-of-governors.md

     What to save up beforehand:

     - Stamina/Energy for beast hunts
-    - Rally attempts or terror summoning items (as applicable)
+    - Rally attempts or terror summoning items
     - March attack/HP buffs and damage consumables
     - Alliance coordination window for chaining rallies